KoenLav/Sephpa/README.md

 if anything goes wrong.
 You are supposed to check the files **before** handing them to your bank.

 ###Credit Transfer###
-You can create a new Sephpa object by using:
+Just include the file `Sephpa.php`.
+All other files will be included automatically.
+After that you can create a new Sephpa object.

 ```php
     $creditTransferFile = new SephpaCreditTransfer('Initiator Name',